-The Firm is the parent company of its wholly owned subsidiaries Deloitte & Touche ATR AB and Deloitte & Touche Sverige AB.
+The Firm is the parent company of its wholly owned subsidiary Deloitte & Touche Sverige AB.

 The partner meeting is according to agreement the supreme governing body whereas the shareholders' meeting is the supreme governing body of the Firm according to the Swedish Companies Act.
 Partner meetings are held annually and whenever necessary.
 In addition, there are four partner information meetings scheduled annually with comprehensive information to partners on the activities and substantive issues.